ephbaum/EphWordsBlog/src/content/blog/2023-10-28-2023-week-43-theres-snow-on-the-olympics.md

 An interesting aspect of posting every week and tracking the week numbers all year is I have is that simple math that tells me how many weeks remain

-By my reckoning there’s now just 8 short weeks left in 2023
+By my reckoning there's now just 8 short weeks left in 2023

 I started this year with such high expectations for making it an amazing year.
 The numbers seemed to be on my side.
 My love of 23.
 My turning 42.
 After the hardships of previous years and what felt like finally being on a positive trajectory, it all pointed towards this being a fantastic year.

 The year has certainly not gone the way I expected.
-It’s too early to recap the whole year, and there have been amazing aspects to this year worth reflecting upon, but ultimately this has not at all been the year I expected when I began this weekly posting commitment.
+It's too early to recap the whole year, and there have been amazing aspects to this year worth reflecting upon, but ultimately this has not at all been the year I expected when I began this weekly posting commitment.

-I certainly wasn’t expecting my marriage to come apart completely, for example.
+I certainly wasn't expecting my marriage to come apart completely, for example.

 Rather than focus on the negatives and challenges, though, I want to focus on the positives.

 Yes, there are a lot of things that have not gone well

-It seems as though if it’s not one thing it’s another.
+It seems as though if it's not one thing it's another.

 All year.